vonaurum/mlmh-2018/README.md

-Papers must be submitted in PDF format to https://easychair.org/conferences/?conf=mlmh2018 and formatted according to the new Standard ACM Conference Proceedings Template .
+Papers must be submitted in PDF format to https://easychair.org/conferences/?conf=mlmh2018 and formatted according to the new [Standard ACM Conference Proceedings Template](https://www.acm.org/publications/proceedings-template).
 Papers must be a maximum length of 4 pages, including references.

 The program committee will select the papers based on originality, presentation, and technical quality for spotlight and/or poster presentation.